 Diet for Summer Season

 Summer has set in.
-The hot, blistering heat is not only exhausting, but drains your energy levels too.
+The hot, blistering heat is not only exhausting but drains your energy levels too.
 So how are you welcoming this summer?
-With sunscreen lotions, sunglasses and air conditioners?
-But what about the foods?
+With sunscreen lotions, sunglasses, and air conditioners?
+But what about the food?

 It is, therefore, important to maintain your health by choosing the right kind of foods according to the climate you are in.
 Nature has provided us with enough foods that are specific to seasons and are healthy.
 And this is also how you can adapt your body to the seasonal changes.